-Notification of the final decision shall be provided by the Administrator to the parties in the appeal within ten (10) days of the decision.
+The Administrator shall provide notification of the final decision to the parties in the appeal within ten (10) days of the decision.

-q) VESTED RIGHTS
+p) VESTED RIGHTS

 The purpose of this Section is to provide the procedures necessary to implement the provisions of Article 68 of Title 24, C.R.S., as amended.